Group Interviews: A Full Guide (Purpose, Tips & Examples)

 9. Don’t dominate the conversation

 It can be tempting to increase the volume of your voice to get your point across, but talking over others or discounting their opinions will come back to bite you in the behind.
 Nobody wants to work with someone who is ready to walk over everyone to make themselves look good.
-Be aware of how long you’re speaking for and give others a chance to speak, too.
+Be aware of how long you’re speaking for, and give others a chance to speak, too.

 Don’t get lost in the group, either!
-It is likely that one or two of the other candidates will try to take control of the discussion, but you shouldn’t feel threatened or intimidated by them.
+It’s likely that one or two of the other candidates will try to take control of the discussion, but you shouldn’t feel threatened or intimidated by them.
 Try to be the first to speak a few times.
 Also, if you disagree with their points, be controversial and offer your own opinion.

 10. Follow up